FateEvent/enter-the-matrix/README.md

 	}
 }
 ```
-Cosine is the ratio between the size of the adjacent side of the traingle formed by the vector and its hypotenuse (cf. the acronym [SOH-CAH-TOA](https://www.khanacademy.org/math/geometry/hs-geo-trig/hs-geo-trig-ratios-intro/a/finding-trig-ratios-in-right-triangles))
+Cosine is the ratio between the size of the adjacent side of the triangle formed by the vector and its hypotenuse (cf. the acronym [SOH-CAH-TOA](https://www.khanacademy.org/math/geometry/hs-geo-trig/hs-geo-trig-ratios-intro/a/finding-trig-ratios-in-right-triangles))

 ### Exercise 06